waynodiablo/Oystercard/pills/clojure.md

 [clj-http "1.0.1"]
 ```

 This needs to be added to the project dependencies in the `project.clj`.
-This is just like adding it to a Gemfile in ruby, except we always need to specify the version we want.
+This is just like adding it to a Gemfile in Ruby, except we always need to specify the version we want.

 ![clj-http](https://github.com/makersacademy/course/blob/master/pills/images/clojure/clj-http.png)